 - 1. The minimum front yard setback shall be twenty (20) feet. - 2.
 The minimum side yard setback shall be ten (10) feet. - 3.
 The minimum rear yard setback shall be ten (10) feet. - D. Permitted and Conditional Uses.
 Permitted and Conditional uses are as indicated on the Use Chart in Section 620-622 of this Code. - E. Parking Requirements.
+Off-street parking requirements are as specified in Section 703 of this Code.

+F. Building Height.
-Off-street parking requirements are as specified in Section 703 of this Code. - F. Building Height.
-Building heights shall not exceed four (4) stories or fifty-eight (58) feet, whichever is less.

-G. Planned Unit Development.
+- 1. Except as permitted in Section 615.F.2,-Bbuilding heights shall not exceed four (4) stories or fifty-eight (58) feet, whichever is less. - 2.
+In accordance with 24 V.S.A. § 4412, any affordable housing development, as defined in 24 V.S.A. § 4303(2), shall be permitted one additional floor for no more than five (5) stories or seventy-two (72) feet, whichever is less, provided that the structure complies with the Vermont Fire and Building Safety Code. - G. Planned Unit Development.
 The Planning Commission may approve a Planned Unit Development for use as a Commercial or Multi-Family Residential Development.
 In connection with such PUD approval, the Planning Commission may authorize the construction of structures and facilities to accommodate any of the uses allowed in the Mixed Commercial District.
 Any application for proposed development in the Mixed Commercial District may, at the applicant's request, be reviewed as a Planned Unit Development under the provisions of Sections 511 and 723.
 Any application for proposed development in the Mixed Commercial District which contains more than two thousand five hundred (2,500) square feet of commercial space shall be reviewed as a Planned Unit Development or Multi-Family Residential Development unless this requirement is specifically waived by the Commission.
 Review standards and waiver requirements for a PUD are set forth in Section 511.B.1-3.